-Approximately five percent of Davidson's student body is Jewish.
+Approximately five percent of our student body is Jewish.
 They come from over 20 states and the District of Columbia.
-Most are in the Reform tradition; many are Conservative or identify as culturally but not religiously Jewish.
+Most come from the Reform or Conservative tradition; and many identify as culturally but not religiously Jewish.

 Within walking distance of campus is Temple Kol Tikvah of Lake Norman, a congregation affiliated with the Reform Movement.
 Students can participate fully in the life of the congregation and have opportunities to teach in the Sunday school.

 Rabbi Becca Diamond of Temple Kol Tikvah works with Jewish Student Union student leaders in implementing Jewish religious, cultural and social programming.
 As our Campus Rabbi and a member of the Chaplains' Office staff, she also works with colleagues to serve the diverse spiritual needs of the campus community.
 Contact Rabbi Diamond at email@example.com.

 Holidays and Observances

 - Sukkot: Jewish students erect a sukkah outside the Alvarez College Union.
 They gather around the sukkah for meals and a brief liturgy led by our Campus Rabbi

 - High Holy Days: Jewish students at Davidson College are welcome to observe and celebrate the High Holy Days on campus with Temple Kol Tikvah of Lake Norman (Reform).
 Services are free and open to the Davidson College community, and no tickets are required.
 If students wish to connect with a different synagogue, Rabbi Diamond and the Chaplains' Office will help make those arrangements.